jaleel24/jaleel24/README.md

 ## 🌱 Currently Exploring

   - Learning Full Stack Web Development
-  - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
+  - Exploring the ins and outs of new version of React and Redux for dynamic front-end experiences.
   - Navigating through the world of React Router for seamless page transitions.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
   - Building REST API's with Go, a powerful google backed framework.